David Martínez (racing driver): Champ Car and Indy Lights (2006-present)

 In 2006, Martínez joined Forsythe Championship Racing in Mexico City to pilot the Lola-Ford-Cosworth in his Champ Car debut.
 Initially announced to race a third car for the team, he ended up replacing an injured Paul Tracy and finished 9th, the best debut by a Mexican driver in a premiere open-wheel series.
-He was idle throughout most of 2007, but was announced as the driver of Forsythe's #7 car for the final two races of the season, including a return to Mexico City.
-David started 10th and ran as high as 5th in the race, but during a routine pit stop on lap 45, his gearbox prevented him from returning to the race.
-The crew managed to repair it, but the job took several minutes and he finished 6 laps down in 14th.
+He was idle throughout most of 2007, but was announced as the driver of Forsythe's No. 7 car for the final two races of the season, including a return to Mexico City.
+Martínez started tenth and ran as high as fifth in the race, but during a routine pit stop on lap 45, his gearbox prevented him from returning to the race.
+The crew managed to repair it, but the job took several minutes and he finished six laps down in fourteenth.
 Martínez's last Champ Car race came in the series' final race, the 2008 Toyota Grand Prix of Long Beach where he finished a career-best eighth as one of three Forsythe/Petit entries.

-In 2009 his only professional outing was in the 24 Hours of Daytona driving Beyer Racing's Riley-Pontiac to a 10th place DP-class finish.
-In 2010 he re-entered American open-wheel racing by making two starts for Genoa Racing in Firestone Indy Lights with a best finish of 8th at Infineon Raceway.
+In 2009, Martínez only professional outing was in the 24 Hours of Daytona driving Beyer Racing's Riley-Pontiac to a tenth place DP-class finish.
+In 2010, he re-entered American open-wheel racing by making two starts for Genoa Racing in Firestone Indy Lights with a best finish of eighth at Infineon Raceway.